pmlopes/vertx-bson-codec/README.md

-bson.vertx.eventbus
+vertx-bson-codec
 ===================
 [![Build Status](https://travis-ci.org/pmlopes/bson.vertx.eventbus.png)](https://travis-ci.org/pmlopes/bson.vertx.eventbus)

-BSON EventBus for Vert.x
+BSON Codec for Vert.x 3

-Why another event bus?
+Why another codec?
 ----------------------
 The standard EventBus from Vert.x allows Verticles to communicate with each other using JSON.
 JSON is a generic and fairly simple encoding scheme, however it limits the data types to be: